 Consent cannot be given by the following persons:

 - Individuals who are mentally incapacitated at the time of the sexual act in a manner that prevents him or her from understanding the nature or consequences of the sexual act involved

 - Individuals who are unconscious or physically incapacitated

 Incapacitation is defined as the physical and/or mental inability to make informed, rational decisions that voids an individual's ability to give consent.
 Incapacitation may be caused by a permanent or temporary physical or mental impairment.
 Incapacitation may also result from the consumption of alcohol or the use of both illegal and prescribed substances.

-- The use of alcohol or drugs may, but does not automatically, affect a person's ability to consent to sexual contact.
-The consumption of alcohol or drugs may create a mental incapacity if the nature and degree of the intoxication go beyond the stage of merely reduced inhibition and reach a point in which the victim does not understand the nature and consequences of the sexual act.
+- The use of alcohol or drugs may affect a person's ability to consent to sexual acts.
+The consumption of alcohol or drugs may create a mental incapacity if the nature and degree of the influence go beyond the stage of merely reduced inhibition and reach a point in which the victim does not understand the nature and consequences of the sexual act.
 In this event, the person cannot give consent.
 Consent can never be given when a person is under the influence of a date rape drug, such as Rohypnol, Ketamine, GHB, etc.

 - A violation of the sexual misconduct policy includes having sexual contact with someone who is mentally incapacitated or has reached incapacitation due to the consumption of drugs or alcohol.
-A guideline to gauge another individual’s incapacitation is if another reasonable, sober person would know the individual in question’s incapacitation.
+A guideline to gauge someone’s incapacitation is if another reasonable, sober person would recognize the individual in question’s incapacitation.

-- The use of alcohol, drugs or other impairment does not minimize or excuse an accused individual’s responsibility or involvement in cases of sexual misconduct.
+- The use of alcohol, drugs or other substances does not minimize or excuse an accused individual’s responsibility or involvement in cases of sexual misconduct.